modelteam-ai/modelteam.ai/README.md

 ![Getting Started](images/getting_started.png)

-- Run the following commands to generate your profile
+- Run the following commands to generate your profile.
+(Refer to [Team Profile Generation](README_org.md) for enterprise usecases)
     - **IMPORTANT: Run this in a night-time or when you are not using the computer as it will take some time and consume a lot of resources**
     - Our AI models run locally on your machine and does not send any data outside your machine.